destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/advanced.md

 - When to use TDD?
 - Develop a few components or the whole app using TDD (should be verifiable by commit history)
 - Mock imported library using Jest ES6 Mocks
+- Generate data for the test using the fishery package
 - Create test for code dependent on time
   - displaying datetime